 The taught modules are assessed individually and we award you credits when you successfully complete each module.
-In terms of assessment, you can expect time constrained exams, essays, reports, presentations, portfolios, and others.
-These contribute to your final module mark and allow you to demonstrate that you have met the learning outcomes.
+In terms of assessment, you can expect time-constrained exams, essays, reports, presentations, portfolios and others.
+These contribute to your final module marks and allow you to demonstrate that you have met the learning outcomes.

 We also use other forms of assessment to help you learn, provide you with feedback and inform your development, though these don’t count towards your final module mark.
-During seminars, you’ll be provided with a series of structured tasks to complete that will test your understanding of the topics covered and problem solving skills.
+During seminars, you’ll be provided with a series of structured tasks to complete that will test your understanding of the topics covered and your problem-solving skills.
 You’ll also receive feedback on assessment drafts.
-These will help to identify any areas which would benefit from extra attention on your part, or where you need extra support from your tutor.
+These will help to identify any areas that would benefit from extra attention on your part, or where you need extra support from your tutor.